PennockTech/dummyapp/README.md

 Dockerfile) and deploys it to both Docker Hub and, for master branch, to Heroku.

+## Terminology

+* *DinD*: Docker-in-Docker
+* *Controller Image*: the image launched by Circle CI to handle the steps from `.circleci/config.yml`; this is not invoked _by_ `docker build`, but is the image where a shell command of `docker build` will be run, via make.
+  The Controller Image is not specified outside of the `.circleci/` directory.
+* *Builder Image*: the multi-stage `Dockerfile` creates two images; the first is the Builder Image and has a userland, normal tools, a compiler and more.
+* *Deploy Image*: the much smaller image created later in the multi-stage `Dockerfile`, which copies files made in the earlier stages.
+This is the "product" and is what is pushed out.

 ## Setup

 We create a Heroku app, enable Go language metrics manually (because using